Other Common Names

 Resident in southern U.S. and Mexico.
 Periodic to northern U.S. and extreme southern Ontario.

-Gilbert's (1985) review of published accounts of snout migrations in south Texas between 1912 and 1980 found that they occur from late June to mid-October.
+Gilbert's (1985) review of published accounts of snout migrations in south Texas between 1912 and 1980 found that migrations occur from late June to mid-October.

 Only snout butterfly that occurs regularly north of Mexico.
 (2)

 Raymond Neck (1983) was the first to note that snout population size is positively correlated with the intensity and duration of dry periods immediately preceding drought-terminating rains.
 Larry Gilbert (1985) conducted the most intensive study yet of snout population explosions in south Texas.

 Gilbert, L.E., 1985.
 Ecological factors which influence migratory behavior in two butterflies of the semi-arid shrublands of South Texas. pp. 724-747 in: Rankin, M.A. editors.
 Migration: Mechanisms and Adaptive Significance.
 University of Texas, Port Aransas. ([b]Full PDF